logoPROFESSIONAL VERSION

 Acceptable Techniques for Euthanasia of Animals

-Euthanizing agents cause death by three basic mechanisms: 1) direct depression of neurons necessary for life function, 2) hypoxia, and 3) physical disruption of brain activity.
 Because loss of consciousness resulting from these mechanisms can occur at different rates, the suitability of a particular agent or method will depend on whether an animal experiences distress before loss of consciousness.
-Unconsciousness, defined as loss of individual awareness, occurs when the brain’s ability to integrate information is blocked or disrupted.
+Unconsciousness (ie, loss of individual awareness) occurs when the brain’s ability to integrate information is blocked or disrupted.

 Table